keevol/ScalaJack/README.md

 useJCenter := true
 ```

+__Note:__ At this time ScalaJack v6 only builds against Scala 2.12.3.
+There's a bug in Scala itself if we go newer.
+It's been logged and at some point a fix will appear.
+We're working on a 2.13 build up to M2.
+Limitation on going higher is that M2 is the highest we can go and get support from dependencies at this time.

 Now you're good to go!
 Let's use ScalaJack in your project to serialize/de-serialize a case class object into JSON:

 	import co.blocke.scalajack._